Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf.md

 3. need to pass 55%, 22 answers out of 40 should be correct
 4. each correct answer is worth 1 point

+## ToGAF Level 2 Certification
+1. A test how you apply the ToGAF Standard
+2. Must have passed Level 1.
+3. A scenario based test, gradient scoring
+4. Open Book Exam
+5. 8 questions over 90 minutes
+6. need 60% to pass

 ## The Open Group Architecture Foundation.
 Principles
 ![image](https://github.com/Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/assets/4239376/b802ae96-b7ff-4796-a765-53d7515cd33a)